 4.1 Overview

 In addition to study groups, other groups operate to carry forward the mission of the ITU-T. This clause documents the types of groups other than study groups that exist within ITU-T.

+TSAG and study groups should terminate inactive groups.

 4.2 Focus group (FG)

 The objective of focus groups is to help advance the work of the ITU Telecommunication Standardization Sector (ITU-T) study groups and to encourage the participation of members of other standards organizations, including experts and individuals who may not be members of ITU.
-Focus group activities may include an analysis of gaps between current Recommendations and expected Recommendations, and provide material for consideration in the development of Recommendations.
 Their working methods are documented in [ITU-T A.7].

 4.3 Intersector Rapporteur Group (IRG)